 During the dinner at which the Duke of Wellington tells Victoria of Melbourne's imminent defeat, the Queen is wearing the riband of the Order of the Garter from her right shoulder.
 The Garter is always worn from left shoulder to right hip.

 According to the family tree Victoria looks at in the beginning of the film, her cousin Charlotte died in 1819, and Elizabeth died in 1820.
+Princess Charlotte died in 1817, inspiring the engineered royal baby boom which produced the new princesses.
 Princess Elizabeth of Clarence was born Dec 10th, 1820, and died 12 weeks later on March 4th, 1821.